Topic 8 Reshaping Data

 Sketch of solution:

-4. Collapse the rows by year.
-Retain the broad_group variable as is (use broad_group = broad_group).
-Create a new variable called pct which is the percentage, within a given year, of broad_groups.
-If this step is done correctly, 1999 should have 92.0% Entertainment, 6.7% Commentators, and 1.2% Politics, Business, and Government
+broad_groupvariable as is (usebroad_group = broad_group).
+Create a new variable calledpctwhich is the percentage, within a given year, ofbroad_groups.
+If this step is done correctly, 1999 should have 92.0% Entertainment, 6.7% Commentators, and 1.2% Politics, Business, and Government - Use

 A typical situation that requires a pivot_longer command is when the columns represent the possible values of a variable.
 Table 8.6 shows example data set from opendataforafrica.org with different years in different columns.
 You can find the data here.